Digital finance strategy (DORA – MiCA)

 Digital Services Act and Digital Markets Act

-The European Commission, the EP and the Council have been working since December 2020 on a set of new EU rules for all digital services, including cloud services, messaging, social media, online marketplaces, and other online platforms and app stores that operate in the European Union: the Digital Services Act and the Digital Markets Act.
-The new rules will introduce a horizontal framework for all categories of content, products, services, including financial services, and activities provided, for example, via online intermediary services.
+Since December 2020, the European legislators have been working on a set of new rules for all digital services, including cloud services, messaging, social media, online marketplaces and other online platforms as well as app stores that operate in the EU.
+These new sets of rules are contained within the Digital Services Act (DSA) and the Digital Markets Act (DMA).
+Both Acts create a horizontal framework for all categories of online services, contents and products, including financial services and activities.

 Data Act and Data Governance Act